 She evolved from a beloved sitcom best friend into a defining voice of a gritty, groundbreaking prison drama.

-Laura Prepon's career is a study in successful reinvention.
-She stepped onto the scene as a teenager, landing the role of sharp-witted, fiercely loyal Donna Pinciotti on 'That '70s Show,' a part that made her a household name for eight seasons.
-After the show ended, she navigated a mix of film and television roles, searching for a new defining moment.
-She found it in the unlikeliest of places: a women's prison.
-Her portrayal of Alex Vause on Netflix's 'Orange Is the New Black' was a masterclass in quiet intensity, transforming a drug kingpin into a complex, magnetic figure at the heart of the show's emotional landscape.
-Prepon brought a cool, calculating depth to the role, her chemistry with co-star Taylor Schilling becoming a cultural touchstone.
-Beyond acting, she directed episodes of the series and authored books on wellness, carving a path as a multifaceted creative force who consistently defies easy categorization.
+Laura Prepon portrayed Alex Vause on Netflix's 'Orange Is the New Black,' transforming a drug kingpin into a complex, magnetic figure.
+She stepped onto the scene as a teenager, landing the role of Donna Pinciotti on 'That '70s Show,' a part she played for eight seasons.
+After that show ended, she navigated a mix of film and television roles.
+Her chemistry with co-star Taylor Schilling became a cultural touchstone.
+Beyond acting, Prepon directed episodes of the series and authored books on wellness.
+She carved a path as a multifaceted creative force who consistently defies easy categorization.

 1965–1980